Twin Cities Metro Housing Market Statistics July 2018

 Based on the increase in new listings, new construction entering the market, consumer confidence, continued low unemployment and the strong economy lead me to give a thumbs up for the housing market.
 Racing towards the end of summer and approaching the second best home buying season of fall, I see no balance for the housing market on the horizon, and the only bubbles I see are the ones coming from my little guy’s magic bubble machine!

-Twin Cities Market data for July 2018
+MSP Real Estate data for July 2018

 When we compare the numbers for July to the same time last year here is what we learn.